TrudAX/denistrunin-blog/src/draft/ax2012-howtosupport/index.md

 ### Business operations performance monitoring

-This monitoring includes Dynamics AX setup form and a PowerBI dashboard
+This monitoring is used when you have critical business operations, it includes Dynamics AX setup form and a PowerBI dashboard.

 The Dynamics AX form: